asmeurer/brown-water-python/README.md

 For code that prints something and then has an exception, you'll have to skip it entirely (`# doctest: +SKIP`), as the doctest module does not support this.

-As a final note, the doctester won't work correctly unless you include a blank line before the end \`\`\` (otherwise it will think it is part of the output).

 ## Contributing

 Contributions are welcome.
 So are questions.
 My goal here is to help people to